-Table 5: Days in current status for open 7623(b) claims
+Table 5: Days in Current Status, Open Section 7623(b) Claims

-The table below reflects the number of days in current status from the date that the claim cleared the previous status.
-For example, the time that a claim is in operating division Field Examination is measured from the date operating division subject matter expert review was completed.
+Table 5 reflects the number of days in current status from the date that the claim cleared the previous status.
+For example, the time that a claim is in "Operating Division Field Examination" is measured from the date "Operating Division Subject Matter Expert Review was completed."
 The data collection used to generate this data did not consider the possibility that a claim may not move through the process linearly.
-For example, the claim reported as "longest" in operating division subject matter expert status was transferred for consideration of a field examination after completion of a criminal investigation.
+For example, the claim reported as "longest" in "Operating Division Subject Matter Expert" status was transferred for consideration of an examination after completion of a criminal investigation.

 As previously discussed, the Whistleblower Office has significantly revised the information system to begin collecting data that will account for circumstances such as the return of a claim for further review.
-Changes were also made in the definition of the "Whistleblower Office - Award Evaluation" status, and four new "Whistleblower Office - Suspended" statuses were added, as described in the text accompanying Table 4.
-The information system revisions to reflect these changes require manual updates to thousands of records, and are expected to be complete in FY 2014.
-Table 5 does not yet reflect these changes.
-After these updates are completed, future reports will more accurately capture the current time in status.
+Changes were also made in the definition of the "Whistleblower Office-Award Evaluation" status, and four new "Whistleblower Office- Suspended" statuses were added to Table 5 similar to how the statuses were added to Table 4 above.
+The caution regarding the reliability of the designation of potential 7623(b) claims that applies to Table 4 also applies to Table 5.

-Days in Current Status, 7623(b) Claims
+Days in Current Status, Open Section 7623(b) Claims18